joeavanzato/RetrievIR/README.md

 * shadow [boolean] - Specifies whether the evidence must be collected from a newly-created Shadow Copy
 * dir_removals [int] - Specifies how many path segments to remove from the front of the path
   * Example: Specifying dir_removal = 5 for a target evidence path such as C:\Users\*\AppData\Local\Apps\* will remove C:, Users, the username, AppData and Local, copying the remaining directory structure of Apps\* into the directive evidence location.
+* type [string] - Used in the file export CSV to categorize evidence further.
+* parser [string] - Comma-delimited string indicating the names of parsers in parsing_config.json that will be called when scanning collected evidence.

 Any evidence path containing the pattern '\Users\*\' will be automatically added into a per-user folder undernear the primary evidence path.